 Make a plan for fun and enjoyable things to look forward to.
 We may need to modify where and how we do some of these things that we enjoy, however planning for relaxation, fun and pleasure is another strategy to look after your mental health and wellbeing.

 Stress can be infectious and often unhelpful.
 Give yourself permission to ‘switch off the noise’ such as social media, news and time away from people who are creating stress.
 Keep checking in to reliable news sources once or twice a day, but otherwise, turn down the noise as much as you can.
 You can replace it with things you enjoy and find relaxing.

 Your feelings and emotions are influenced by what you say and think to yourself.
 How we think about a situation affects how we feel.
 How we feel depends on what we think of a situation – not on the situation.
 Give yourself reassuring statement such as “it will be ok”, “we’ll get through this”.
 Think about what you would say to a friend in the same situation.
 Challenging unhelpful thoughts can assist with keeping things in perspective.

 Connect with supports such as your Doctor, Telephone and Online Counselling services if needed.

 The Desk is available to all enrolled TAFE SA students to support you with your wellbeing and resilience.
 There are activities, tools, quizzes and resources to develop and support problem-solving and self-management skills related to Getting Things Done, Staying Calm, Staying Connected, and Feeling Good.
 Use your TAFE SA student email address to access The Desk.

 The YouTube video Staying on Track provides helpful tips on building resilience

 Want more information or to chat further?
-Student Services are available Monday to Friday from 8.30am and 5.00pm.
+The Student Success and Wellbeing Team is available Monday to Friday from 8.30am and 5.00pm.
 Please ring 1800 882 661 to make a telephone or Skype appointment.